 Edinburgh | Arthur’s Seat

 There are occasions when a dog-friendly winter city break is the tonic you are looking for.
 Pet-friendly Edinburgh is one of the best cities to visit for winter walks so we’ve singled out the path to Arthur’s Seat.
 This short trek will give you and your furry beast a grandstanding view of the city and the surrounding country all about.
 Photo opportunities abound as you can see all of Edinburgh’s major landmarks like Edinburgh Castle, the National Gallery, and Holyrood Palace.
 Set within Holyrood Park, the walk to this inner-city outcrop isn’t too arduous and it's close to lots of cafes and pubs to warm up inside afterwards.
-For even more dog-friendly ideas in Scotland visit our guide.

 Why your dog will love it: It’s a pleasant contrast from the hustle and bustle of the city below.